Mikaela/gist/matrix/m.room.server_acl/README.md

 ## Allowlist

-This configuration only lets servers I have accounts on in.
+This configuration only lets servers I or especially close friends have accounts on in.

 ```json
 {